evanwill/rake-utilities/README.md

 # rake-utilities

-some idiosyncratic helpful things in ruby as a rakefile for me personally
+some idiosyncratic helpful things in ruby as a Rakefile for me personally